RonaldKirk443/CMD-Apple/README.md

 # Good Apple

 A simple program that can play short videos in a command prompt window.
 Originally created to play "[Bad Apple](https://youtu.be/FtutLA63Cp8)" but can really play anything you give it.
-Uses dotnet 6.0, [ffmpeg](https://ffmpeg.org/), [ffmpegcore](https://github.com/rosenbjerg/FFMpegCore), and [cscore](https://github.com/filoe/cscore).
+Uses dotnet 6.0, [ffmpeg](https://ffmpeg.org/), [ffmpegcore](https://github.com/rosenbjerg/FFMpegCore), and [cscore](https://github.com/filoe/cscore). <br><b>Note, does not work in terminal, only works in the real command prompt</b>

 ## How to run
 1) Download and extract the latest release from the [releases](https://github.com/RonaldKirk443/good-apple/releases) tab